Solecist287/chess-web-app/README.md

 ## Get started
 1. Clone this repo
 2. `cd client/`
+3. `npm install`
-3. `npm start`
+4. `npm start`
-4. Open in desired browser
+5. Open in desired browser at `localhost:3000/chess-web-app`
+6. Choose your desired settings and start the game!
 ---
 ## Tech stack
 ### This project uses: